Medical Interpreter Use in Healthcare

 The NCIHC Standards of Practice

 The National Council on Interpreting in Health Care (NCIHC) developed the National Code of Standards for Interpreters in Health Care (16).
-These standards are used as a reference by interpreters, and those who work with and train the interpreters.
+These standards are used as a reference by interpreters and those who work with and train them.
 They also serve as an important guide to the practice of all interpreters (12).

 The standards of practice are used for (12).